Jacuzzik/munder-difflin/README.md

 * Every agent is an avatar.
 * A GOD orchestrator coordinates the floor.
 * Optional per-agent git worktrees provide isolation.
-* The office visually reflects real agent activity.
+* The office visually reflects agent activity.

 ### Memory & coordination